Daniel-Ze/mapro/README.md

 - [SQlite](https://www.sqlite.org/index.html) - managing the project database
   - version 3.37.0

 `bash`, `GIT` and `SQlite3` should be preinstalled on most of the unix systems.

 ## Install

-I would recommoned to link the helper scripts to one of the `bin/` directories in your path e.g. `~/.local/bin` on MacOS.
+I would recommoned to link the helper script (`mapro`) to one of the `bin/` directories in your path e.g. `~/.local/bin` on MacOS.
 Following is an example of how I have it setup:

 ```bash
 (base) 💻 daniel:~ $ cd ~/.local/bin
 (base) 💻 daniel:bin $ ln -s /Users/daniel/Documents/create_project/mapro ./
 ```

-Make sure to use the full path to the bash scripts.
+Make sure to use the full path to the bash script.

 ## My generic, all-purpose folder structure